1. An overview of the most common types of shirt printing methods

 If you are just starting your t-shirt business or looking for ways to streamline your operations, you may be asking yourself, “What type of t-shirt printing method works best for ecommerce?”.
 There are many ways of printing t-shirts to get your designs printed, from direct-to-garment printing and silk screening to airbrushing.
 Each method has pros and cons that come into play when considering how to get your t-shirts into production.
 Factors bearing on your decision include the look of your design, your t-shirt fabric, the quantity of your print run, and your budget.

 In this guide, we'll walk you through six popular shirt printing techniques to help you decide which t-shirt printing method is best for your needs.
-We'll also answer some FAQs about different types of shirt prints.
+We'll also answer some FAQs about different types of shirt printing techniques.

 Main takeaways from this article: